2point4 Children: Supporting characters

+Guest appearances

 Episodes

 The show originally ran from 1991 to 1999.
 56 episodes were made over eight series, including six Christmas specials in which the cast performed carols or original theme songs.
 Although the series was made over the course of eight years, the show's in-universe timeline appears to be much shorter, with Jenny Porter stated to be 14 in series one, yet only just starting university at age 18 in the final series.

 Andrew Marshall wrote all of the episodes, except for three in series seven which were written by Paul Alexander, Simon Braithwaite and Paul Smith.

+Reception

+2point4 Children was met with mixed to positive reviews.
+In a 1994 article for The Independent, Jim White is critical of Andrew Marshall's scriptwriting saying that Marshall "[...] appears to labour under the belief that by grafting a few stock comedy moments on to his parade of the ordinary he can pass the thing off as a fully integrated sitcom", and White calls the show "unrelentingly average."
+A 1999 review from the Guardian is positive, writing that "it's odd but when people ask why the BBC doesn't make decent mainstream sitcoms anymore, Andrew Marshall's glorious saga of the hapless Porters rarely gets a mention.
+Going strong since 1991, the new series is as sharp as ever".

+In 2004, the series ranked #44 in the BBC television poll, Britain's Best Sitcom.

 Home media

 BBC Enterprises released a video in 1993, comprising the first three episodes of the series, which are known as: Leader of the Pack, Saturday Night and Sunday Morning, and When the Going Gets Tough, the Tough Go Shopping.

 The first three series were released on Region 2 DVD by Eureka Video in 2005.
 A box set of the first three series was also made available in 2008, again through Eureka Video, with music changes within the episodes.
 Eureka Video stated that "sales were not good" and they released no further series.
 2Entertain, part of BBC Worldwide, say they have tried many times to license the series for distribution by a third party but the high clearance costs for music and imagery used has been the main deterrent.

 A Facebook campaign for a release of the whole series was started in 2009.